christopher-ward/dev-resources-visualized/README.md

 # dev-resources-visualized
 Articles, Links, Resources, Tutorials that have been waiting to be used.
-This project is meant to gather all the resources to be explored.
+This project is meant to gather all web programming resources to be explored.